Frederick Davidson

 ...With the emperor Napoleon at its head, an enormous French army is marching toward Brussels.
 The British and their allies are also converging on Brussels in preparation for a grand society ball.

 It is up to Richard Sharpe to convince the Prince of Orange, the inexperienced commander of Wellington's Dutch troops, to act before it is too late.
-But Sharpe's warning cannot stop the tide of battle, and the British suffer heavy losses on the road
+But Sharpe's warning cannot stop the tide of battle, and the British suffer heavy

 ...